Hamit Karakus: Senate (2021–2023)

 Karakus announced in July 2021 that he would leave Platform31 and IVO, and his successor was installed in February 2022.
 Around that time, he became chair of a new independent five-member committee to advise the Rotterdam police on diversity, inclusivity, discrimination, and racism.
 He also started serving as program director of a project to improve the Westwijk, a deprived neighborhood in Vlaardingen, in early 2022.
 Karakus called creating support for people living in poverty his first priority in solving its issues.
 He decided to not run for re-election as senator in 2023.
-Broadcaster NOS reported that the party leadership had not followed the advise of the party committee by giving Karakus a worse spot on the party list.
+Broadcaster NOS reported that the party leadership had not followed the advice of the party committee by giving Karakus a worse spot on the party list.
+His term ended on 13 June 2023.

+Chief of police

+Karakus was appointed chief of police for the province of North Holland on 1 September 2023.
+He became the first Turkish-Dutch person to occupy the office.
+The police force has 3,500 officers and is headquartered in Haarlem.

 Personal life

 Karakus lives in Rotterdam.
 He is married to Emine Deniz, and they have two daughters and one son.
 He has renounced his Turkish citizenship to avoid conscription.